sahad-mk/AppSecRead/README.md

 # AppSecRead
-Application Security documents written by me.
-Read and make it useful.
+Explore this repository for Application Security documents authored by me